-Deeply moved by the Hungarian Uprising of 1956, Avison translated eight Hungarian poems, which appeared in The Plough and Pen: Writings from Hungary 1930-1956, which brought recognition to many of the great twentieth-century Hungarian poets.
+Deeply moved by the Hungarian Uprising of 1956, Avison translated eight Hungarian poems, which appeared in The Plough and Pen: Writings from Hungary 1930-1956, and brought recognition to many of the great twentieth-century Hungarian poets.
 The following year The Research Compendium was published.
-In 1963 Avison returned to the University of Toronto for graduate work.
+In 1963, Avison returned to the University of Toronto for graduate work.
 She completed her M.A. thesis and began doctoral studies in 1964, but never earned her doctorate because she did not write a thesis.

 Scope and content

 The initial collection consists of several hundred unpublished poems written by Margaret Avison between 1935 and the late 1970s.
 A later accession received in 1996 adds correspondence from various literary associates & covers the late 1950s into the mid 1990s.
 In several instances other writers & poets send samples of their work for Avison's comments.
 There is a lengthy correspondence between Avison and the American poet Fredrick Bock.
 The Collection includes two thesis about the works of Margaret Avison and several of her unpublished essays & poems.